Server Management

 Fill in the following fields:

-• Host: Host name (web link or IP address) of the history database.
+- Host: Host name (web link or IP address) of the history database.

-• Port: Connection port of the history database.
-Stardard value: 3306.
+- Port: Connection port of the history database.
+Stardard value:

-The last fields of this form Data days old to keep in active database, Transference block size (Step) and Delay betewwn transferences (seconds) will define the way in which the data will be sent to the historical database, that is, the oldest data those with more than n days (Data days) will be moved to the history database in blocks of made of n rows (Step) waiting n seconds (Delay) between one block and the next to avoid overloads.
+The last fields of this form Data days old to keep in active database, Transference block size (Step) and Delay between transferences (seconds) will define the way in which the data will be sent to the historical database, that is, the oldest data those with more than n days (Data days) will be moved to the history database in blocks of made of n rows (Step) waiting n seconds (Delay) between one block and the next to avoid overloads.

 In the same screen, it is also possible to decide whether to send the events with more than n days to the history database (Events days old to keep in active database), although it must be taken into account that including the events will considerably increase the growth rate of the historical database, and that these will only be consulted when generating reports, not in the event view.

-The historical database uses the /usr/bin/pandora_db binary to transfer data.
+binary to transfer data.
 In addition, you must configure the settings for the maintenance of the history database.